 To provide market competitive benefits to ensure the well-being of employees.

 There is no maximum cap on benefits, as the cost of benefits may vary according to the external market.

-Directors may participate in a defined contribution plan, or, if they are in excess of the HMRC annual or lifetime allowances for contributions, may elect to receive cash in lieu of all or some of such benefit.
+Directors may participate in a defined contribution plan, or, if they are in excess of the HM Revenue & Customs (‘HMRC’) annual or lifetime allowances for contributions, may elect to receive cash in lieu of all or some of such benefit.

 The annual bonus targets will have a 90% weighting based on performance under an agreed balanced scorecard which includes an element of risk appraisal.
 Within the scorecard at least 50% of the bonus will be based on financial performance.
 10% of bonus will be based on personal performance targets.

-The maximum bonus opportunity is 150% of salary.
+The maximum bonus opportunity is 110% of salary per annum.

-The threshold level for payment is up to 25% for any measure.
+The threshold level for payment is up to 25% of maximum for any measure.

 |Performance Share Plan||

 To incentivise and recognise execution of the business strategy over the longer term.